Candy Crush (game show)

-Candy Crush was an American television game show based on the Swedish-Maltese mobile game Candy Crush Saga, published and developed by King.
-The series premiered on CBS on July 9, 2017, and was hosted by Mario Lopez.
-The two-hour season 1 finale aired on September 2, 2017.
-CBS has removed Candy Crush from the list of the shows on their website, indicating it had been cancelled after one season.
+Candy Crush is an American television game show based on the Swedish-Maltese mobile game Candy Crush Saga, published and developed by King.
+Hosted by Mario Lopez, the show features similar tile-matching gameplay to its namesake, but with the players suspended at a height in front of one of two 30-foot touchscreens, which then held the Guinness World Record for the largest touchscreens in the world.

+Candy Crush premiered on CBS on July 9, 2017.
+The show received very negative critical reception, with several reviewers calling it one of the worst game shows ever made.
+The show was canceled following a single season of nine episodes, with the two-hour finale airing on September 2, 2017.

 Gameplay

 Qualifying round

 There are three Qualifying rounds that will earn a team the right to pick one of the four King-Sized Challenges.
 Each team that wins a qualifying round will have the right to pick one King-Sized Challenge, and the team that did not win the third qualifying round will have the remaining King-Sized Challenge that was not picked.